sansajn/test/c++/iterator/readme.md

 # Implementing custom iterator

-Guide to implement *random access* iterator working with parallel `std::transform` algorithm to support pixel algorithms (such as raytracer) ...
+Guide to implement *random access* iterator working with parallel `std::transform` algorithm to support parallelization for pixel algorithms (such as raytracer) ...

 # The story behind